 In theory, no, Lendio won’t affect your credit.
 Lendio uses soft inquiries to verify your credit.
 These shouldn’t have any effect on your credit score.

 In practice, it’s debatable.
-Some reviewers on Trustpilot claim that after using Lendio, hard inquiries showed up on their credit reports and negatively affected their credit scores.
-It seems that these inquiries come from lenders, rather than Lendio itself—but the lenders do get customer’s information from Lendio, hence the negative reviews.
+Some reviewers on Trustpilot claim that after using Lendio, hard inquiries appeared on their credit reports and negatively impacted their credit scores.
+It appears that these inquiries originate from lenders, rather than Lendio itself, but the lenders obtain customers’ information from Lendio, which may be the source of the negative reviews.

 Do I have to pay to use Lendio?